top of page

 SUMMER CAMP EXPERIENCES

-Whitewater Christian Service Camp is offering nine summer camp experiences this year!
+Whitewater Christian Service Camp is offering seven summer camp experiences this year.
 All of our camps are age-graded, meaning each is geared for a specific grade/age range, based on the grade just completed, to meet your child at the developmental stage that they are at.
 Activities and lessons are scaled to create the greatest impact possible.
 Find the week(s) of camp that fits your child's age and read the descriptions below for more information about that week.

 Traditional WCSC Camp Weeks